herculesgabriel/readingBible/books/john.md

 `7` Jesus said to the servants, "**Fill the jars with water**"; so they filled them to the brim.

 `8` Then he told them, "**Now draw some out and take it to the master of the banquet.**"
-<br> They did so, `9` and the master of the banquet tasted the water that had been turned into wine.
+They did so, `9` and the master of the banquet tasted the water that had been turned into wine.
 He did not realize where it had come from, though the servants who had drawn the water knew.
 Then he called the bridegroom aside `10` and said, "Everyone brings out the choice wine first and then the cheaper wine after the guests have had too much to drink; but you have saved the best till now."

 `11` What Jesus did here in Cana of Galilee was the first of the signs through which he revealed his glory; and his disciples believed in him.